-Please Click Here for Dirk’s Latest News Letter!
+Please Click Here for Dirk’s September News Letter!

 OUR STORY begins in the 1980s, when Bob and his wife, started rescuing dogs.
 Through the popularity of their two Goldens, Sadie and Hannah, they were constantly contacted to rescue Goldens from shelters or re-home those who were no longer wanted.
 They rescued, rehabilitated and found loving homes for 11 dogs that first year.
 Bob and Ona used their own home, resources and personal time to make sure each and every dog’s life had a happy ending.